Reverse mortgages are designed specifically for senior homeowners, 62 or older.

 - Although some reverse mortgages have fixed rates, most have variable rates that are tied to a financial index: they are likely to change with market conditions.

-- Most reverse mortgages have a “non-recourse” clause, which prevents you or your estate from owing more than the value of your home when the loan is repaid.
+- FHA insured reverse mortgages have a "non-recourse " clause, which prevents you or your estate from owing more than the value of your home when the loan is repaid.

 - Typical cost are an origination fee, mortgage insurance premium (for federally-insured HECMs), and other closing costs for a reverse mortgage.
 In most cases a borrower may finance them into the mortgage.